Add-on Code Edits

 CMS has added effective dates and deletion dates, where appropriate, for each of the Medicare Add-on Code Edits to aid in determining the active period of an add-on code edit for Medicare Services.
 The earliest effective date April 1, 2013 coincides with the implementation of the Change Request 7501.

-An add-on code is a HCPCS/CPT code that describes a service that, with one exception (see CR7501 for details), is always performed in conjunction with another primary service.
-An add-on code with one exception is eligible for payment only if it is reported with an appropriate primary procedure performed by the same practitioner.
-An add-on code with one exception is never eligible for payment if it is the only procedure reported by a practitioner.
+An AOC is a HCPCS/CPT code that describes a service that, with rare exception, is performed in conjunction with another primary service by the same practitioner.
+An AOC is rarely eligible for payment if it is the only procedure reported by a practitioner.

 Add-on codes may be identified in three ways: